Synthetic fibered $(\infty,1)$-category theory: Exposition of Riehl--Shulman's synthetic (∞,1) -category theory

 Often, naturality \wrt~directed arrows comes ``for free''.
 In particular, any function~$f:A \to B$ between Segal types is a \emph{functor} in the sense that it preserves composition and identities up to propositional equality, as proven in~\cite[Section 6.1]{RS17}.
-In particular, the action of a functor on points already determines its actions on arrows as discussed in \emph{loc.~cit}.
+The action of a functor on points already determines its actions on arrows as discussed in \emph{loc.~cit}.

 Although the semantics is given by a structure presenting an $\inftyone$-topos---a certain kind of $\inftyone$-category---we, in fact, have access to portions of the $2$-dimensional structure present in the model as well.
 Since Segal types form an exponential ideal, the type $A \to B$ is Segal if $B$ is, and this allows us to study natural transformations between functors and lax diagrams of types, cf.\ Appendix~\ref{app:lax-sq} and the groundwork in~\cite[Section~6]{RS17}.
-This enables us to adapt several developments from Riehl--Verity's model-independent higher category theory from $\infty$-cosmoses to type theory.
+This enables us to adapt several developments from Riehl--Verity's model-independent higher category theory from \emph{$\infty$-cosmoses} to type theory.
+Roughly, an $\infty$-cosmos\footnote{The name ``$\infty$-cosmos'' has been suggested by Peter May~\cite[Acknowledgments]{RV}, after Street's (fibrational) cosmoses \cite{StreetEltCosI,StreetCosIntl}.} is a model for an $\inftytwo$-categorical universe of a given notion of ``$\infty$-category'' which could mean $(\infty,n)$-categories (for $0 \le n \le \infty$) but also \eg,~fibrations thereof.
+This semantical theory will turn out to be an important guiding stone for our internal developments.

 Segal types come with two possible notions of isomorphism (analogous to the semantic situation for Segal spaces), the ``spatial'' one given by propositional equality, and the ``categorical'' one derived from the directed arrows.
 Namely, an arrow $f:a \to b$ in a Segal type $B$ is a (categorical) \emph{isomorphism} if the type